HF Contesting - Good Practices, Interpretations & Suggestions

-Reviewing your log is completely appropriate to help improve your operating accuracy and look for ways to improve strategy - in the NEXT contest.
+Reviewing your log after the contest submission period is completely appropriate to help improve your operating accuracy and look for ways to improve strategy - in the NEXT contest.
 In fact, many top operators regularly review their logs and even record parts of contests in order to review and improve their operating practices.
 For example, when you get your log-checking report, you can go back to review busted calls and see what the other station really sent.
 This is an excellent way to discover where your weak spots are.
 A quick scan of last year’s log will refresh your memory about when and where you worked those rare multipliers, too!

 Definition - Choosing the category in which a log is submitted to the contest sponsors.

-Question 1: I operated on all-bands, but I found out I would be the 20-meter band winner in my state.
+Question 1: I operated on all-bands, but I found out I would be the 20 meter band winner in my state.
 Can I submit a single-band log?

-Question 2: I operated on 80-meters most of the time, but did some operating during the day for fun.
+Question 2: I operated on 80 meters most of the time, but did some operating during the day for fun.
 Do I have to submit an All-Band log?

 Check the contest rules to review any restrictions on operating that may affect the category in which you can submit your log.
 If there are no such restrictions, then feel free to submit your log in any category for which your operations met the rules.
-It’s required that you “upgrade” your category during the contest if you broadened your method of operation during the contest - low to high power, decided to use spots, etc. (See section 7.)
+It’s required that you “upgrade” your category during the contest if you broadened your method of operation during the contest - low to high power, decided to use spots, etc.